knock-in/brobot/README.md

 Why?
 You have to read from right to left.
 First there is `pi` which returns 3.141592653589793 and passes it's value to `2`.
 Now passes itself (2) and it's argument (3.141592653589793) to module `*` which will multiply theese two values returning `6.283185307179586`.
 This value and the next (`1500`) will finally passed to module `+` which results in `1506.2831853071796`.
 `echo` will tell our bot to reply the result to the user.
+You can chain every other command too, just try it.